fire1/ArduinoMid/README.md

 In this project is used Mega2560 RV3 board.
 The project sourcecode is based on Internet published information!_

+## Quick Notes
-* Source code is in "MID" folder
+* Source code is in "MID" folder.
+Uploading softer use MID.ino file.
+* Before uploading check software configuration in MID.h file.
+* Configuration is suppurated  is over two files, default MID.h and your custom conf.h
+* Make your custom configuration into conf.h file
 * Used libraries are in "libraries" folder [zip them for importing]

 ## Version